madhur3u/JavaScript/Web Scraping/IPL2020/README.md

 ```bash
 node main.js --excel=ipl2020.xls --folder=IPL2020 --source=https://www.espncricinfo.com/series/ipl-2020-21-1210595/match-results
 ```
 6. You can change the folder and excel name according to your choice.
-If you want to get detail of some other series, just copy that link from [Espn Cricinfo's](https://www.espncricinfo.com/) match and result rection and paste it after source in the above command.
+If you want to get detail of some other series, just copy that link from [Espn Cricinfo's](https://www.espncricinfo.com/) match and result section and paste it after source in the above command.
 7. After execution, the excel file and folders with pdf file will be created.

 ## Code Summary